MikeW137/car-dealer-frontend/README.md

 - As a visitor, I want to be able to filter vehicles by charateristics.
 - As a visitor, I want to be able to leave reviews for the dealership
 - As a visitor, I want to be able to calculate a potential deal with the specific car interest.
+- As a visitor, I want to be able to contact customer service via a chat menu.
+- As a visitor, I want to be able to see the location of the dealership.